You may have noticed your puppy breathing fast while he sleeps. It may have caused you some concerns.

 So, allow a few minutes to pass and observe his breath again.
 You need to check if your pup is still breathing fast in his sleep.
 When his breathing is back to normal, then well and good.

 Sleeping in a warm room can likewise cause to increase in the normal respiratory rate of our sleeping pups.
 Breathing rapidly is their way of cooling themselves while sleeping.
-Even adult dogs are panting at night when in a warm room.
+Even adult dogs pant at night when in a warm room.

 When outdoors, you could also guide your pup to a shady part of the yard to keep him from panting and regain his breath.